Can Hyperbaric Oxygen Treatment Help with Brain Injury? | Cognitive FX

 The story she read online pointed her in the direction of Cognitive FX, our post-concussion treatment clinic in Provo, Utah.
 When she read about treatment options, she was skeptical.

 The website promised an alternative to resting and hoping for the best; instead, a team of doctors and therapists would work with her to pursue active rehabilitation.
-For five full days, she would do multidisciplinary physical and cognitive exercises that were designed to help her damaged neurons recover via neuroplasticity.
+She would do multidisciplinary physical and cognitive exercises that were designed to help her damaged neurons recover via neuroplasticity.

 As the consultation progressed, she realized she had found the right team for her.
 “They know how to explain your symptoms,” she said.
 “It all added up.
 The loss of speech, the headaches, the sensitivity towards the light and sound… They were all connected.
 Before that, I had no idea.”